Course Rules

 - 1. Any student asking me to direct a DIS must have already taken one of my courses, preferably an upper-division course.
 My DIS courses are much more personalized and intensive than traditional undergraduate courses, and while I am sure many students I have never met are up to the challenge, I generally find that it works much better to limit DIS courses to students who have already encountered my teaching and working style.
 Also, upper-division courses work much better than introductory courses for introducing students to serious research in political science and for demonstrating students' ability to do serious work.

 - 2. Any student asking about a DIS must have done very well in the earlier course with me, which means receiving an A or A- grade (B+ students may be accepted under extraordinary circumstances, but only rarely).
-The reason for this is that a DIS is much more personalized and much more intensive than even a typical upper-division undergraduate course, and a student who did not perform well in one of my traditional courses will face an even harder time succeeding in a directed independent study with me.
+The reason for this is that a DIS is much more personalized and much more intensive than even a typical upper-division undergraduate course, and a student who did not perform well in one of my traditional courses will face an even harder time succeeding in a directed independent study or research capstone with me.

 - 4. Following up on requirement #3, the student must have a proposed outline of the course, with a proposed reading list (which may refer to types of books or articles in general terms, rather than listing all of the specific books or readings that will be read).
 Writing a meaningful course syllabus takes a great deal of time, and my standard teaching and other obligations do not generally leave me with enough time to come up with a full syllabus or reading list for every student who wishes to do a DIS with me.
 I do reserve the right to modify the proposed syllabus and/or reading list, though, in order to ensure that it covers the appropriate content adequately and that its workload is the equivalent of a standard 3-credit course (contrary to what some students perceive, a DIS should never involve less work or "easier" work than a standard undergraduate course -- and in fact, a good DIS may involve more work than many other courses; I generally require at least a 30-page original research paper for a DIS).